AlfMikael/Graphing-sex-differences-in-scientific-olympiads/README.rst

 Scientific Olympiad Grapher

 The purpose of this code is to visualize sex differences within scientific olympiads, but could conceivably do so for any test that provides a first name and a point-score.
+Data from the Norwegian Olympids are provided.
+Delete that data and replace it with your own to graph another country.

-How to use:7
+How to use:
 First, put your data in the following form, in a csv-file:

 points,first_name